-As part of our commitment to evidence-based research we host a symposium twice a year in Nova Scotia where local researchers can present their latest findings.
-The main research areas are looking at the chemical composition of the berries, product development with retention of bioactive compounds, and haskap health benefits.
+As part of our commitment to evidence based research we host a symposium once a year at Dalhousie University in Halifax, Nova Scotia where researchers can present their latest findings.
+The main topics of research include agriculture, haskap pollination, chemical composition of the berries, how to retain the bioactive content of the berries in product development and haskap health benefits.

 Chmiel T, Abogado D, Wardencki W. (2014).
 Optimization of capillary isotachophoretic method for determination of major macroelements in blue honeysuckle berries (Lonicera caerulea L.) and related products.
 Anal.
 Bioanal.
 Chem., 406: 4965–4986